OnurKerimoglu/stocks_analytics/README.md

 Contents of these folders are probably self-evident (see the previous section for the contents of files and how they are generated):
 - etf: .parquet files for each of the ETFs being tracked.
 See the [ETF Compositions](#etf-compositions)
 - info: .parquet files for each company ticker held by any ETF (no duplicates for holdings contained by multiple ETFs).
-See the [Stock Information](#stock-information) section above for the contents.
+See the [Stock Information and Prices](#stock-information-and-prices) section above for the contents.
 - prices: same as for the info files, but containing the daily price history of the company.
-See the [Stock Prices](#stock-prices) section above for the contents.
+See the [Stock Information and Prices](#stock-information-and-prices)  section above for the contents.
+This table is clustered by `symbol` column for improved query performance.